Though not as robust and lacking the rugged mystique of Texas red, white chili is a great any cold night.

 Many people don’t even consider white chili to be chili in the first place, saying it’s nothing more than chicken and bean soup with cumin and oregano, peppers (albeit chili peppers), white beans and chicken, but I’d be one to argue that white chili is indeed chili because of the cumin.
 While cumin has varied uses all around the globe, in my part of the world, using cumin invariably involves a chili recipe.
 And yes, chicken.
 Let’s settle this once and for all: pork is not “the other white meat”.

-While it’s not as robust and certainly lacks the cachet if not to say mystique of Texas red, white chili is a great dish any cold night.
-For six generous servings, cube about a pound of boneless chicken breasts, and cook until done through with one large white onion chopped, a couple of cloves of garlic, minced (or to taste), two thin-skinned mild peppers (I use poblanos) diced.
+For six generous servings, cube about a pound of boneless chicken or (better) turkey breasts, and sear in a skillet until done through with one large white onion chopped, a couple of cloves of garlic, minced (or to taste), two thin-skinned mild peppers (I use poblanos) diced.
 Add an 8 oz. can diced green peppers, two 15 oz. cans of great northern or navy beans and two cups chicken broth.
 Season with about a tablespoon ground cumin, a teaspoon dried oregano and white pepper to taste.
-Some people would add basil, but don’t.
-Cook on low heat, stirring occasionally, until you get a good, thick consistency.
+Some people add basil, but don’t.
+Cook on low heat, stirring occasionally, until you get a heavy consistency.
 You shouldn’t have to add any thickener; the starch from the beans should do the job.
 And for Pete’s sake, DO NOT add any dairy.
-Serve with a good bread: not rice, not pasta, but bread, preferably warm and crusty.
+Serve with bread: not rice, not pasta, but bread, warm and crusty.
 Cornbread is fine, yes.